W427697/Discord-/code/frameworks/sveltekit/README.md

 All the other functions are still exported as `noop` from the mocked modules so that your application will still work.
 There was no way of make them work in a customizable way.

-Additionally you can pass an object to `parameter.sveltekit.linkOverrides` where the keys are regex representing a link and the values are functions.
+Additionally you can pass an object to `parameter.sveltekit.hrefs` where the keys are regex representing a link and the values are functions.
 If you have an `<a />` tag inside your code with the `href` attribute that matches one or more regex the corresponding function will be called.

+## Troubleshooting

+### Error: `ERR!
+SyntaxError: Identifier '__esbuild_register_import_meta_url__' has already been declared` when starting Storybook

+> When starting Storybook after upgrading to v7.0, it breaks with the following error:
+>
+> ```
+> ERR!
+SyntaxError: Identifier '__esbuild_register_import_meta_url__' has already been declared
+> ```

+You'll get this error when manually upgrading from 6.5 to 7.0.
+You need to remove the `svelteOptions` property in `.storybook/main.js`, as that is not supported by Storybook 7.0 + SvelteKit.
+The property is also not necessary anymore because the Vite and Svelte configurations are loaded automatically in Storybook 7.0.

+### Error: `Cannot read properties of undefined (reading 'disable_scroll_handling')` in preview

+> Some stories don't load, instead they show the following error in the preview:
+>
+> ```
+> Cannot read properties of undefined (reading 'disable_scroll_handling')
+> ```

+You'll experience this if anything in your story is importing from `$app/forms` or `$app/navigation`, which is currently not supported.
+To get around this, separate your component into a shallow parent component that imports what's needed and passes it to a child component via props.
+This way you can write stories for your child component and mock any of the necessary modules by passing props in.

+## Acknowledgements

+Integrating with SvelteKit would not have been possible if it weren't for the fantastic efforts by the Svelte core team - especially [Ben McCann](https://twitter.com/benjaminmccann) - to make integrations with the wider ecosystem possible.